Khateeb07/Khateeb07/README.md

 ### 💼 Projects

 1. 🐚 **Shell using C** – A custom shell implementation with basic command execution
+2. 🔗 **Linkly** - A library in C language for implementing linked list
-2. 🔐 **JWT Authentication System** – A secure login system using JSON Web Tokens
+3. 🔐 **JWT Authentication System** – A secure login system using JSON Web Tokens

 ---